avehtari/BDA_course_Aalto/exercises/ex3_rubric.md

 ### Q5 - 1 point

-For a)-part, were the point and interval estimates provided?
-(The posterior mean should be close to ... and 95% interval should be around [...,...])
+For a)-part, were the point estimates and posterior interval provided?
+(The posterior mean should be close to ... and 95% posterior interval should be around [...,...])

 - No